confused-Techie/GoPage/docs/devDocs/JavaScript.md

 <a name="UniverseJS"></a>

 ## UniverseJS : <code>File</code>
 Namespace of functions for easy access to repeatable actions.
+Aimed at reducing complexity, and duplicity.

 **Kind**: global variable